uyuni-project/tetra/README.md

 ### Troubleshooting

 `gjp` internally uses `git` to keep track of files, any gjp project is actually also a `git` repo.
 Feel free to navigate it, you can commit, push and pull freely as long as the `gjp` tags are preserved.
-You can also delete commits and tags, effectively rewiding gjp history (just make sure to delete all tags pointing to a certain commit when you discard it).
+You can also delete commits and tags, effectively rewinding gjp history (just make sure to delete all tags pointing to a certain commit when you discard it).

 ## Motivation